 The Edison bulbs that suffuse the lobby and hallways with a dim glow add to the historic aura.
 When we wait at the elevator to head to our office on the 13th floor, we see the former floor under a pane of glass.
 Because of the weight of the building, as well as the construction of the Blue Line subway and the Modernist Kluczynski Federal Building next door, the Monadnock Building sank.
 Before redoing the floor, you had to step down to enter from the sidewalk!

-As we learned in our hunt for a new office, few buildings are left downtown with small office space.
+Only a few buildings in downtown still have small offices.
 That means that only certain kinds of businesses seek this kind of office space.
 On the glass windows of the doors, you’ll see the names of lawyers, therapists, small non-profits, and of course architects who love the architecture of the building.

 Visit the Monadnock Building